websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/development-requirements.md

        JDK 9 and JDK 10 are unsupported.
 Please see the latest `Compatibility Matrix <https://web.liferay.com/documents/14/21598941/Liferay+DXP+7.2+Compatibility+Matrix/b6e0f064-db31-49b4-8317-a29d1d76abf7?>`_ for more information.
     ```

-* [Gradle 4+](http://www.gradle.org/downloads): used to run any of various build commands for Liferay DXP and DXP Cloud
+* [Gradle 4+](http://www.gradle.org/downloads): used to run any of the various build commands for Liferay DXP and DXP Cloud

 * [Git](https://git-scm.com/): necessary for adding changes to deploy to DXP Cloud